Skip to main content

 --

-Source: Cerulli Associates, U.S. Advisor Metrics, 2023.
-Based on 2022 data.
+Source: Cerulli Associates, U.S. Advisor Metrics, 2024.
+Based on 2023 data.
 Analyst Note: Advisors were asked in Cerulli’s annual survey of retail financial advisors the number of years until they expect to retire.
 The assets in transition model segments advisors based on the number of years indicated.
 In some instances, advisors may retire unexpectedly at an earlier age.
 In other instances, advisors may ballpark 10 years, but they may decide to extend that timeframe at a later point.
 The “Age 60+ lifer category” represents advisors who are over age 60 and indicate an expected retirement date of 10 or more years.
 These advisors are included in the calculations for the percent of advisors transitioning within 10 years.

-To orchestrate a successful handover, it’s important to understand what it takes to effectively develop an internal successor and what a potential timeline for internal succession might look like.
+Without a thoughtful approach, the absence of a well-matched successor can put client relationships, practice continuity, and even your own transition plans at risk.
+To orchestrate a successful handover, it's important to understand what it takes to effectively develop an internal successor — and what a realistic timeline for that handover may look like.

 Is an Internal Succession Strategy Right for You?

-Hiring and training team members through the lens of succession is among the most important challenges advisory owners face.
-Believing internal succession to be the more straightforward option, owners frequently opt for internal candidates over external ones.
+Hiring and developing team members through the lens of succession is one of the most important — and often most complex — challenges advisory owners face.
+Internal succession is often viewed as the more straightforward option, leading many owners to favor internal candidates over external buyers.
+In fact, nearly half (42%) of advisors plan to transition their business to a partner, junior advisor, or family member upon retirement.3

 Figure 2: Anticipated Retirement Timeframe: All Industry Advisors